 Bank transfers

 This is a common and convenient method where you transfer funds directly from your company's bank account to the contractor's bank account.
-Bank transfers are generally secure and efficient, with funds typically arriving within 1-2 business days.
-Bank transfers provide a clear record of payment, making it easy to track expenses and maintain financial records.
+Bank transfers are generally secure and efficient, with funds typically arriving within 1-2 business days domestically, though international transfers to Asian countries can take 3-5 business days and incur significant transaction fees.
+However, bank transfers provide a clear record of payment, making it easy to track expenses and maintain financial records.

 Paper checks